Manage every aspect of your school's critical data.

 However, whilst there are often many moving parts, the process doesn't have to be overwhelming.
 With extensive experience helping schools make the switch to a system that better suits their needs, we've put together a guide to help ensure your school has smooth sailing ahead.

-In Part 2, we're looking at how to research and evaluate your options, ways to request more information from vendors, and what you'll need to make the final decision.
+In Part 2, we'll discuss how to research and evaluate your options, how to request more information from vendors, and what you'll need to make the final decision.

 Exploring your Options